-From 3/06 to 15/06/2022 the team of the Butrint Project started its first survey campaign exploring some of the mains sites of the Pavla River Valley, which include fortified hilltop sites and farmhouses.
+From 3/06 to 15/06/2022 the team of the Butrint Project was involved in the first new survey campaign exploring some of the mains sites of the Pavla River Valley after ten years from the publication of the last big archaeological survey of Southern Albania by E. Giorgi and J. Bogdani.
 The site surveyed are the following:

 Malathrea: fortified farmhouse located on the road going from Konispol to Butrint, and first excavated by Luigi Maria Ugolini and Pirro Marconi.
 It is formed by a central structure with four angular towers and a series of rooms built around the central body, probably used as storage rooms.
 Its chronology goes from the second half of the 3rd century BC up to the Diocletian age.
 Malathrea and its surroundings were systematically surveyed by the Butrint Project team, both by intensive fieldwalking survey and by drone.